-- knowledge of diving techniques, and excellent diving skills
+- diving techniques, and have excellent diving skills

-- knowledge of diving equipment, and the ability to repair any equipment that breaks down on-site
+- diving equipment, and have the ability to repair equipment that breaks down on-site

-- knowledge of underwater hazards such as rips and currents
+- underwater hazards such as rips and currents

-- knowledge of first aid and the ability to deal with emergencies.
+- first aid and how to deal with emergencies.

 Depending on their area of specialisation, divers may also need to have knowledge of: